Watch a Volcano Erupt From a Freezing Tent Above Antigua

 The Acatenango Climb

-This was the reason I came.
+This is the reason to come.
 Volcan Acatenango — 3,976 meters — with its overnight camp that offers front-row views of Volcan de Fuego erupting.

-I booked with OX Expeditions from their office on 5a Avenida.
+Book with OX Expeditions from their office on 5a Avenida.
 Cost: 350 GTQ ($45) including transport, guide, tent, sleeping bag, and meals.
-They picked me up at 7AM.
+Pickup is at 7AM.

 The hike is brutal.
-I'm in reasonable shape and it destroyed me.
+Reasonable fitness will not save you.
 Six hours up, through cornfields, then cloud forest, then barren volcanic scree.
 The altitude hits around the 3,500-meter mark.
-Every step above that felt like someone had removed half the oxygen.
+Every step above that feels like someone removed half the oxygen.

-Our guide, Carlos, carried a 30-kg pack and barely broke a sweat.
-He's done this hike over 400 times.
-When I asked if it ever gets boring, he just pointed at Fuego erupting in the distance and said, "Does that look boring?"
+The guides do this on a different setting entirely.
+Carlos carries a 30-kg pack and barely breaks a sweat — he's done this hike over 400 times.
+Ask if it ever gets boring and he just points at Fuego erupting in the distance: "Does that look boring?"

-We reached camp at 3,800 meters just before sunset.
-The temperature had dropped from 25°C in Antigua to about 3°C. I wore every piece of clothing I owned and was still cold.
+Camp sits at 3,800 meters, reached just before sunset.
+The temperature drops from 25°C in Antigua to about 3°C. Wear every piece of clothing you own and you'll still feel it.

 But then.

 Sunrise at 3,976 meters, above the clouds, with Fuego erupting across the valley.
-I've written about a lot of places.
-I've never struggled to find words like this.
+Few places on earth resist description like this one.

 ChocoMuseo and the Jade Workshop

-Back in Antigua, I needed recovery activities.
+Back in Antigua, recovery is the order of the day.
 No more volcanoes.

 ChocoMuseo on 4a Calle Oriente runs a bean-to-bar chocolate workshop.
 Two hours, 120 GTQ ($15).
 You learn the Maya history of cacao (they used it as currency), roast and grind the beans by hand, and make your own chocolate bar.
-The instructor, Maria, explained that Guatemalan cacao is genetically distinct from West African varieties.
-The raw cacao nibs tasted like dark chocolate crossed with espresso.
+The instructor, Maria, explains that Guatemalan cacao is genetically distinct from West African varieties.
+The raw cacao nibs taste like dark chocolate crossed with espresso.

 The Jade Museum on the same street is free to enter.
 Guatemala produces the only jadeite jade in the Americas — the Maya valued it above gold.
 You can watch artisans carving jade using techniques based on ancient methods.
-I bought a small jade pendant for 200 GTQ ($26).
-It's the only souvenir I've kept from six weeks of travel.
+A small jade pendant runs 200 GTQ ($26) — the kind of souvenir that survives six weeks of travel when nothing else does.

 The Mercado de Artesanias